-- click on the Station's Name (under the Results column) after having performed a quick-search.
+- click on the Station's Name after having performed a search in the Data Exploration Tool.
 Make sure that the result refers to an AIS station and not on another object of maritime interest.

 In any case, you will be transferred to the respective station's Details page.